-A planning application for the new care facility has been submitted to Cheshire East Council.
+Following planning permission being obtained for a new care facility, the sale of the site was completed in January 2018.
 Under the plans, the existing green open space to the front of the property will be retained and enhanced.
 Cheshire East would retain ownership of the land to the east of the former centre, which includes a football pitch.
 The existing public footpath which runs along the eastern boundary of the site will be maintained.

 What are the benefits of the proposals?